SevaMarkov88/SevaMarkov88/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp; I'm a fron-end developer a \
+💡 &nbsp; I'm a junior fron-end developer \
-💻 &nbsp;\
+💻 &nbsp; I'm working as a SalesForce Developer, my [Trailhead](https://trailblazer.me/id?lang=en_US)\
-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Homomorphic Encryption, and Computer Vision.\
+🌱 &nbsp;I'm on track for learning more about SalesForce.\
 ✍️ &nbsp;In my free time, I play videogames, boardgames and try to spend time with friends.\
 📄 &nbsp;You can check my [Resume](https://voronezh.hh.ru/resume/dc255a44ff091539490039ed1f744749514c74) for more details about work experience.